tjrushby/beerbaron/README.md

 An application for quickly checking prices of commonly purchased items from a large liquor retailer.

+Implemented using MVC architecture and utilising JavaFX for the GUI, Jsoup for web parsing and SQLite for the database.

 # Features:

 .
 Price tracking